Kingdom of Loathing: Controversy

 In 2019, Johnson was accused of "physical and emotional" abuse by his ex-wife, U.C.
 Santa Cruz professor A.M.
 Darke, towards her and West of Loathing designer Kevin Simmons.
 She also alleged that he had removed part of the game to avoid crediting her for its development.
-Johnson denied the allegations of physical abuse, although admitting to "emotional immaturity and anger and cruelty" in a written apology.
+Johnson denied the allegations of physical abuse, although he admitted "emotional immaturity and anger and cruelty" in a written apology.
 He later added Darke to the game's credits, claiming she had only provided feedback to the game and did not work on it in a design capacity.
 An ex-girlfriend of Johnson's, Bonnie Mattson, similarly alleged abusive behavior during a 2005 relationship.